abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 During group meditation, it can appear as if nobody is experiencing a mood except us; everyone else is sitting there with faces that seem to look bored, while we’re trying to be with some intense emotion.
 This is an experience some of us have.
-Others of us don’t have a lot of emotional content or aren’t really aware of it.
+Others among us don’t have a lot of emotional content or aren’t really aware of it.
 Some people can be very much in their heads and rational, absorbed in thought, analysis or speculation.
 Others can be absorbed in some mood, positive or negative.